Moment kernels: a simple and scalable approach for equivariance to rotations and reflections in deep convolutional networks: NeurIPS Paper Checklist

-\item {\bf Experimental result reproducibility} \item[] Question: Does the paper fully disclose all the information needed to reproduce the main experimental results of the paper to the extent that it affects the main claims and/or conclusions of the paper (regardless of whether the code and data are provided or not)? \item[] Answer: \answerYes{} \item[] Justification: We include code to reproduce our architecture and to reproduce the experiments performed.
-Two out of our 3 experiments include data that is either publicly available, or can be simulated using code provided.
-Our brain imaging experiment includes data that cannot be shared publicly (although people can apply to the Alzheimer's Disease Neuroimaging Initiative for access), and so while we include all the code used, users will not be able to reproduce the results exactly as is. \item[] Guidelines: \begin{itemize} \item The answer NA means that the paper does not include experiments. \item If the paper includes experiments, a No answer to this question will not be perceived well by the reviewers: Making the paper reproducible is important, regardless of whether the code and data are provided or not. \item If the contribution is a dataset and/or model, the authors should describe the steps taken to make their results reproducible or verifiable. \item Depending on the contribution, reproducibility can be accomplished in various ways.
+\item {\bf Experimental result reproducibility} \item[] Question: Does the paper fully disclose all the information needed to reproduce the main experimental results of the paper to the extent that it affects the main claims and/or conclusions of the paper (regardless of whether the code and data are provided or not)? \item[] Answer: \answerYes{} \item[] Justification: We provide code to reproduce our architecture and to reproduce the experiments performed.
+Note that the brain registration experiment includes data that cannot be shared publicly, researchers can apply to the Alzheimer’s Disease Neuroimaging Initiative (ADNI) for access.
+While all code is included, results cannot be reproduced without authorized data access. \item[] Guidelines: \begin{itemize} \item The answer \answerNA{} means that the paper does not include experiments. \item If the paper includes experiments, a \answerNo{} answer to this question will not be perceived well by the reviewers: Making the paper reproducible is important, regardless of whether the code and data are provided or not. \item If the contribution is a dataset and\slash or model, the authors should describe the steps taken to make their results reproducible or verifiable. \item Depending on the contribution, reproducibility can be accomplished in various ways.
 For example, if the contribution is a novel architecture, describing the architecture fully might suffice, or if the contribution is a specific model and empirical evaluation, it may be necessary to either make it possible for others to replicate the model with the same dataset, or provide access to the model.
 In general. releasing code and data is often one good way to accomplish this, but reproducibility can also be provided via detailed instructions for how to replicate the results, access to a hosted model (e.g., in the case of a large language model), releasing of a model checkpoint, or other means that are appropriate to the research performed. \item While NeurIPS does not require releasing code, the conference does require all submissions to provide some reasonable avenue for reproducibility, which may depend on the nature of the contribution.
 For example \begin{enumerate} \item If the contribution is primarily a new algorithm, the paper should make it clear how to reproduce that algorithm. \item If the contribution is primarily a new model architecture, the paper should describe the architecture clearly and fully. \item If the contribution is a new model (e.g., a large language model), then there should either be a way to access this model for reproducing the results or a way to reproduce the model (e.g., with an open-source dataset or instructions for how to construct the dataset). \item We recognize that reproducibility may be tricky in some cases, in which case authors are welcome to describe the particular way they provide for reproducibility.
 In the case of closed-source models, it may be that access to the model is limited in some way (e.g., to registered users), but it should be possible for other researchers to have some path to reproducing or verifying the results. \end{enumerate} \end{itemize}